-In choosing History as a major, you have chosen a life-enriching pursuit.
-History is the sum of human experience and the study of the human condition.
+Choose the life-enriching pursuit of History, the sum of human experience and the study of the human condition.
 This endlessly fascinating subject demands analytical rigour, precision of thought, and the ability to communicate clearly.
 The BA (Hons) in History offers the study of a broad sweep of history.
 Our curriculum approaches the past in all its guises: economic, political, social, cultural and intellectual history.
+Read more

 By choosing Art History as a minor you will have the opportunity to widen your view of history through the study of cultural artefacts, developing a greater understanding of the people and times that created them.
 You will develop critical skills in how to look, to think, and to present your ideas succinctly and persuasively.